This game is designed specially for helping you and your new students to get to know and faster memorize their names in the first day of class.

 Recommended Age: 10-12 y.o.

 Equipment: Not required

 Immediate Preparation (5-7 minutes).

-1. If possible, arrange the participants in a circle or a semi-circle.
+1. If possible, arrange the game participants so that they are sitting or standing in a circle or a semi-circle.

 2. Explain to the players that thay are going to give each other American Indian names, which usually consist of an adjective and a noun.
 In doing so, they must respect the following rules:

 How to Play.
-To start the competition, invite Player A to stand in front of their new classmates.
+To start the competition, invite Player A to come and stand in front of their new classmates.
 A typical game might begin something like this:

 You: What's your name?